nycjay/ai-commit-msg/README.md

---store-key             Store the provided API key in your system's credential manager --auto                  Automatically commit using the generated message without confirmation --verbose               Enable verbose output for debugging --help                  Display help information
+--store-key             Store the provided API key in your system's credential manager --auto                  Automatically commit using the generated message without confirmation --verbose               Enable verbose output for debugging -c, --context N         Number of context lines to include in the diff (default: 3) -cc                     Include more context lines (10) -ccc                    Include maximum context (entire file) --help                  Display help information
 ```

+### Context Control

+The tool allows you to control how much surrounding code context is included when analyzing changes:

+- Default (`ai-commit-msg`): 3 lines of context (git default)
+- Medium context (`ai-commit-msg -cc`): 10 lines of context
+- Maximum context (`ai-commit-msg -ccc`): Includes the entire file content
+- Custom context (`ai-commit-msg --context 8`): Specify exact number of lines

+Including more context can help the AI better understand the purpose and impact of your changes, especially for small modifications to complex code.

 ### Examples